goramartin/master-thesis/docs/papers/searching-ontologies/README.md

      - class, instance, properties and global metrics
      - such as population, instances per class, ratios of usages
    - the final score is aggregation of the scores for each found term in the ontology
+   - important metrics:
+     - class metrics
+       - class connectivity
+         - number of relationship instances of the class with instances of other classes
+       - class importance
+         - is defined as the number of instances that belong to the inheritance subtree rooted, i dont like it since the root have the most importance
+       - relationship utilizition
+         - the relationship utilization on instances ratio with respect to the defined properties
+     - property metrics
+       - property importance
+         - usage on instances
    - also the score is multiplied by a popularity on a term
    - also discusses why it chose the tf idf
 6. [Linked Open Vocabularies (LOV): A gateway to reusable semantic vocabularies on the Web](https://www.semantic-web-journal.net/system/files/swj1178.pdf) (2017)
    - provides a vocabylary management
    - searching concepts based on domain
    - it uses tf idf on terms in a vocabulary with boosting while searching
+   - additionally, they use popularity measure for URIs, it gives higher score for terms that appear in many datasets
 7. [ARRO: Novel Approach for Ranking Ontologies on the Semantic Web](https://www.semanticscholar.org/paper/2006-1-St-International-Symposium-on-Pervasive-and-Yu-Cao/dcb6af4aa7779db40a8bbc971cfdd86c1c6b7870) (2006)
    - ranking based on logic view - a relationships to other classes and ontologies
+     - a class contains three set
+       - properties aquired through domain and range description
+       - equivalent classes in the other ontologies
+       - other relationships with other classes with the more imporatnce to the hierarchy relations, such as subclass of or intersection of
    - it uses swoogle to retrieve the ontologies
 8. [Ontology-rank - Ontology selection ranking model for knowledge reuse](https://www.sciencedirect.com/science/article/pii/S0957417410011310) (2011)
    - the paper i hate the most
    - semantic similarity between query and concepts in the ontology
    - they are trying to describe semantic similarity on relations to the query - i imagine it as (bob is friend of sara), they sort of of find the endpoints and relation, and the try to give a number to the relation ship
    - problem is that in my case i dont know the names
+   - also semantic similarity is cured by the language models nowadays
 9. [OS-Rank - Ranking Ontology Based on Structure Analysis](https://ieeexplore.ieee.org/document/5362262) (2009)
     - the importance of classes in the ontology should not be described by matching the keywords but also structure and semantic rels in the ontology between the class and other classes
     - the metrics are